Fall

 Post image for Chinese Solar Calendar: A Traditional Way of Looking At Time

-Guest Post: As another New Year begins, it’s interesting to consider the traditional Chinese solar calendar, which featured 24 mini-seasons closely tied to what was happening in the natural world.
+Contributor: As another New Year begins, it’s interesting to consider the traditional Chinese solar calendar, which featured 24 mini-seasons closely tied to what was happening in the natural world.
 These 24 solar terms helped farmers remember their way through nature’s growing cycles.

 This sounded like a topic we had to explore further at Seasonal Wisdom, so we asked Ann Bingley Gallops of NY-based Open Spaces Feng Shui to provide a quick overview of these fascinating 24 solar terms that make up the Chinese solar calendar.
 It’s little wonder why these nature-oriented calendar terms still ring true to us today.
 Come take a peek.
 All photos courtesy of Jeriff Cheng on Flickr.
 Read the full article →